rotki/rotki/docs/api.rst

    :statuscode 200: Trades are succesfully returned
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in.
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal rotki error
    :statuscode 502: Error reaching the remote from which the trades got requested

 .. http:put:: /api/(version)/trades

-   Doing a PUT on this endpoint adds a new trade to Rotki's currently logged in user.
+   Doing a PUT on this endpoint adds a new trade to rotki's currently logged in user.

    **Example Request**: